 Welcome to this new series on how to save money on groceries without using coupons.
-This post will show you, 5 ways to cut your grocery bill in half.
+This post will show you, 5 ways to cut your grocery bill in half and keep more money from your salary.

 1. Start planning your menu for the entire week in advance